 - Difficulty engaging in sexual intercourse

 Many women require surgery to attempt to remove portions of the transvaginal mesh from their bodies.
-Complicating these surgeries is that the mesh can adhere to a womans body, making an attempt to remove it is extremely painful if not impossible.
+Complicating these surgeries is that the mesh can adhere to a woman’s body, making an attempt to remove it extremely painful if not impossible.

-Women injured by these products have retained attorneys to pursue litigation against the manufacturers of the products.
+Women injured by these products have retained attorneys to pursue litigation against the manufacturers.

 Settlement – A Chicago neighborhood was exposed to toxic smoke from the ACME Barrel facility.

 Free Case Evaluation